rydmike/flex_color_scheme/README.md

-This is example basically a repeat of the Flutter default counter app modification example above, but with a different `HomePage` and a way to change the `MaterialApp` active `themeMode` property value via the `FlexThemeModeSwitch` switch on the `HomePage` and an ordinary callback.
+This is example basically a repeat of the Flutter default counter app modification example above, but with a different `HomePage` and a way to change the `MaterialApp` active `themeMode` property value via the `FlexThemeModeSwitch` switch on the `HomePage` via an ordinary callback.

  ```dart
 void main() => runApp(const DemoApp());